What to Expect: Getting Tested for STDs

 Getting results

 Speaking of sex partners, you should also notify anyone you’ve had sex with as soon as you have a diagnosis so that they can get tested and treated.
-If you’re not comfortable having the conversation, contact the Partner Services Program (PSP), a free service in Massachusetts that helps people who have been diagnosed with STDs and HIV to notify their partners—and get them the care they need.
+If you’re not comfortable having the conversation, contact the Partner Services Program (PSP), a free service in Massachusetts that helps people who have been diagnosed with STDs/STIs and HIV to notify their partners—and get them the care they need.

-When should you get tested again?
+When should you get tested for STDs/STIs again?

-Just because you’ve had an STD doesn’t mean you can’t get one again.
+Just because you’ve had an STD/STI doesn’t mean you can’t get one again.
 For example, you may take medication to cure gonorrhea, but a new exposure can start a new infection.
 And if your partner doesn’t get treatment, it’s possible to pass the infection back and forth.

 Looking for PrEP or